Preah Khan: The site

 West of the third eastern gopura, on the main axis is a Hall of Dancers.
-The walls are decorated with apsaras; Buddha images in niches above them were destroyed in the anti-Buddhist reaction under Jayavarman VIII.
+The walls are decorated with apsaras; Buddha images in niches above them were systematically destroyed during the reign Jayavarman VIII.
 North of the Hall of Dancers is a two-storeyed structure with round columns.
 No other examples of this form survive at Angkor, although there are traces of similar buildings at Ta Prohm and Banteay Kdei.
 Freeman and Jacques speculate that this may have been a granary.
 Occupying the rest of the third enclosure are ponds (now dry) in each corner, and satellite temples to the north, south and west.
 While the main temple was Buddhist, these three are dedicated to Shiva, previous kings and queens, and Vishnu respectively.
 They are notable chiefly for their pediments: on the northern temple, Vishnu reclining to the west and the Hindu trinity of Vishnu, Shiva and Brahma to the east; on the western temple, Krishna raising Mount Govardhana to the west.

 Connecting the Hall of Dancers and the wall of the second enclosure is a courtyard containing two libraries.
 The second eastern gopura projects into this courtyard; it is one of the few Angkorian gopuras with significant internal decoration, with garudas on the corners of the cornices.
 Buddha images on the columns were changed into hermits under Jayavarman VIII.

 Between the second enclosure wall (85 by 76 m) and the first enclosure wall (62 by 55 m) on the eastern side is a row of later additions which impede access and hide some of the original decoration.
 The first enclosure is, as Glaize said, similarly, "choked with more or less ruined buildings".
 The enclosure is divided into four parts by a cruciform gallery, each part almost filled by these later irregular additions.
 The walls of this gallery, and the interior of the central sanctuary, are covered with holes for the fixing of bronze plates which would originally have covered them and the outside of the sanctuary—1500 tonnes was used to decorate the whole temple.
 At the centre of the temple, in place of the original statue of Lokesvara, is a stupa built several centuries after the temple's initial construction.